 A market participant or stakeholder may submit feedback regarding a baseline to the pending.changes@ieso.ca email address.
 Such feedback may include concerns regarding the IESO’s authority under the market rules to introduce a particular change, an inconsistency between the proposed manual content and the market rules, or any other feedback related to the changes specified in the baseline.

 In the event that a market participant or stakeholder disagrees with a change to a market manual after such change has been published, the market participant or stakeholder can initiate a market rule amendment by submitting a request to the Technical Panel.
-Additional information on initiating a market rule amendment can be found on the Market rule amendment process webpage or by contacting customer.relations@ieso.ca.
+Additional information on initiating a market rule amendment can be found on the Market Rule Amendment process webpage or by contacting customer.relations@ieso.ca.
 Market participants and stakeholders also have the dispute resolution process available to them, as outlined in MR Ch.3 s.2.2.1.1.

 – End of Section –